garfielder/notes/Programming/cpp11_thread.md

 It can submit a callable object aynchronously. notice, do not submit a packaged task in aync. because async created a packaged_task internally.

+## Cocurrency

+Within processes:  communication between processes are expensive/slow/complex.
+Starting a process is of overhead.
+But provided good data protection.
+Diffent process can communcates through network.

+Within threads: lite process , but be careful for data shares.